erikeldridge/app-quality-cookbook/testability/di.md

 # Dependency injection

-## Motivation

-Dependency injection can help us simplify our app and testing code.

 ## Goals

 * Identify appropriate tooling
 * Use DI in our code

+## Motivation

+Dependency injection can help us simplify our app and testing code

 ## Prerequisites